pybamm-team/PyBaMM/docs/source/user_guide/installation/windows.rst

    python -m virtualenv env

-or use any of your preferred environment management tool.
+or use any of your preferred environment management tools.
 You can then “activate” the environment using:

 .. code::